 The wall of the rotunda is 6 metres thick and has seven alcoves which are alternatively semi-circular (3 alcoves) and rectangular (4 alcoves).
 The alcove opposite the door is the most impressive and reaches the ceiling.
 It has a decorative red porphyry frieze and cornice and is flanked by two Corinthian marble columns of Phrygian purple.
 Each of the other alcoves has two marble columns in Phrygian purple (semi-circular) or Numidian yellow (rectangular).
 Each alcove also had three niches for statues and a small window with another seven windows placed around the rotunda walls.
 The pavement is the original and consists of a square pattern using grey granite, red porphyry, Numidian yellow and Phrygian purple marble.

 The Pantheon, like all ancient monuments, has suffered a chequered history.
-Nevertheless, the building has survived remarkably well, probably because relatively early in its history it was converted into the church of St. Mary of the Martyrs in 608 CE.
-In 1270 CE a bell tower was added to the porch roof and later removed.
+Nevertheless, the building has survived remarkably well, probably because relatively early in its history it was converted into the church of St. Mary of the Martyrs in 608.
+In 1270 a bell tower was added to the porch roof and later removed.
 Also, at some time in the Middle Ages the left side of the porch was damaged which necessitated the replacement of three columns.
-The first came from Domitian's villa at Castelgandolfo and was added in 1626 CE.
-The other two columns came from the Baths of Nero and were added in 1666 CE.
+The first came from Domitian's villa at Castelgandolfo and was added in 1626.
+The other two columns came from the Baths of Nero and were added in 1666.
 However, these additions were rose-pink in colour whilst originally the front eight columns of the porch were all grey and only the internal four were pink Aswan.
-Also in 1626 CE Pope Urban VIII removed all of the bronze girders from the porch roof and recast the metal into 80 canons for the city's Castel Sant'Angelo.
+Also in 1626 Pope Urban VIII removed all of the bronze girders from the porch roof and recast the metal into 80 canons for the city's Castel Sant'Angelo.
 The presence of these girders suggests that the porch roof originally had heavy marble tiles.

-Despite these changes the Pantheon is one of the best preserved ancient monuments in the world and it still has an important function and status today as within it are the tombs of the Italian monarchy from 1870-1946 CE and another notable tomb is that of Raphael (1483-1520 CE).
+Despite these changes the Pantheon is one of the most famous buildings, and certainly the best-preserved ancient monument, in the world and it still has an important function and status today as within it are the tombs of the Italian monarchy from 1870-1946 and another notable tomb is that of Raphael (1483-1520).